-The information in this specification is applicable to the following product versions.
-References to product versions include released service packs.
+The information in this specification is applicable to the following Microsoft products or supplemental software.
+References to product versions include released service packs:

+- Microsoft® Exchange Server 2003

+- Microsoft® Exchange Server 2007

+- Microsoft® Exchange Server 2010

 - Microsoft® Office Outlook® 2003

-- Microsoft® Exchange Server 2003

 - Microsoft® Office Outlook® 2007

-- Microsoft® Exchange Server 2007

 - Microsoft® Outlook® 2010

-- Microsoft® Exchange Server 2010

 Exceptions, if any, are noted below.
-If a service pack number appears with the product version, behavior changed in that service pack.
+If a service pack or Quick Fix Engineering (QFE) number appears with the product version, behavior changed in that service pack or QFE.
 The new behavior also applies to subsequent service packs of the product unless otherwise specified.
+If a product edition appears with the product version, behavior is different in that product edition.

-Unless otherwise specified, any statement of optional behavior in this specification prescribed using the terms SHOULD or SHOULD NOT implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
-Unless otherwise specified, the term MAY implies that product does not follow the prescription.
+Unless otherwise specified, any statement of optional behavior in this specification that is prescribed using the terms SHOULD or SHOULD NOT implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
+Unless otherwise specified, the term MAY implies that the product does not follow the prescription.

-<1> Section 2.2.1.4.1: This parameter might still be emitted for legacy reasons by Exchange 2003, Exchange 2007, Exchange 2010, Outlook 2003, Outlook 2007, or Outlook 2010, but is not required.
-See section 3.1.4.3 for one exception to this rule.
+<1> Section 2.2.1.4.1: This parameter is emitted by Exchange 2003, Exchange 2007, Exchange 2010, Office Outlook 2003, Office Outlook 2007, and Outlook 2010.
+See section 3.2.4.1 for one exception to this rule.

-<2> Section 2.2.1.4.2: Outlook 2003, Outlook 2007, Outlook 2010, and Exchange 2003 will fail to de-encapsulate when \line, \-, and other arbitrary RTF tokens are included in CONTENT.
+<2> Section 2.2.1.4.2: Exchange 2003, Office Outlook 2003, Office Outlook 2007, and Outlook 2010 will fail to de-encapsulate when \line, \-, and other arbitrary RTF tokens are included in CONTENT.

 <3> Section 2.2.1.5: While a MHTMLTAG destination group can still be produced by Exchange 2003, Exchange 2007, or Exchange 2010, it is to be ignored.
-Any content encapsulated in a MHTMLTAG destination group represents a rewritten version of content encapsulated (in its original format) in another HTMLTAG destination group; thus, a MHTMLTAG destination group can be safely ignored.
+Any content encapsulated in a MHTMLTAG destination group represents a rewritten version of content encapsulated (in its original format) in another HTMLTAG destination group; thus, an MHTMLTAG destination group can be safely ignored.